Rajpratik71/eucalyptus-wiki/ELB-Training.md

 ##### Typical flow of a user request
 1. create a load balancer (this includes the health check and a default listener)
-> eulb-create-lb -z PARTI00 -l "lb-port=22, protocol=TCP, instance-port=22, instance-protocol=TCP" My-LB
+> eulb-create-lb -z PARTI00 -l "lb-port=80, protocol=HTTP, instance-port=80, instance-protocol=HTTP" My-LB

 2. register 1 or more instances to the load balancer
 > eulb-register-instances-with-lb --instances i-1DF9440E My-LB